robflop/megumin.love/README.md

 ### Adding new sounds

 - Put your new sound file(s) in the `src/resources/sounds/` folder (in ogg and mp3 format)
-- Fill out all 3 properties for your new sound in `src/resources/js/sounds.js` (see existing sounds for examples)
+- Fill out all 3 properties for your new sound(s) in `src/resources/js/sounds.js` (see existing sounds for examples)

 And that's it.
-Your sound will automatically be added to the main button's available sounds, the soundboard and the rankings after a restart.
+Your sound(s) will automatically be added to the main button's available sounds, the soundboard and the rankings after a restart.

     Notice: If you want to rename the file(s) of a sound after adding it, do the following:
     1) Rename the file(s)
-    2) Rename the filename property of the its entry in the sounds.js file
+    2) Adjust the value of the respective filename property in the sounds.js file
-    3) Update the database row of the respective sound in the rankings table to contain the sound's new name
+    3) Update the respective database row in the rankings table to contain the sound's new name

 	Update query: "UPDATE rankings SET filename = <new name> WHERE filename = <old name>;"